peteroupc/peteroupc.github.io/morealg.md

 **Lemma 1B:**  _There are pushdown automata that simulate the probabilities 0 and 1._

 _Proof:_ The probability 0 automaton has the rules (START, HEADS, EMPTY) &rarr; (START, {}) and (START, TAILS, EMPTY) &rarr; (START, {}), and its only state START is associated with output 0.
 The probability 1 automaton is the same, except START is associated with output 1.
-Both automata obviously terminate with probability 1. _&mdash;_
+Both automata obviously terminate with probability 1. &#x25a1;

 Because of Lemma 1A, it's possible to label each left-hand side of a pushdown automaton's rules with not just HEADS or TAILS, but also a rational number or another function in **PDA**, as long as for each state/symbol pair, the probabilities for that pair sum to 1.
 For example, rules like the following are now allowed: